gcappon/agata/docs_vuepress/guides/listFunctionalities.md

    - `findNanIslands`: function that locates nan sequences in vector `data`, and classifies them based on their length;
    - `findHypoglycemicEvents`: function that finds the hypoglycemic events in a given glucose trace;
+   - `findHypoglycemicEventsByLevel`: function that finds the hypoglycemic events in a given glucose trace classifying them by level, i.e., hypoglycemia, level 1 hypoglycemia, level 2 hypoglycemia;
    - `findHyperglycemicEvents`: function that finds the hyperglycemic events in a given glucose trace;
+   - `findHyperglycemicEventsByLevel`: function that finds the hyperglycemic events in a given glucose trace classifying them by level, i.e., hyperglycemia, level 1 hyperglycemia, level 2 hyperglycemia;
-   - `findProlongedHypoglycemicEvents`: function that finds the prolonged hypoglycemic events in a given glucose trace;
+   - `findExtendedHypoglycemicEvents`: function that finds the extended hypoglycemic events in a given glucose trace;
    - `missingGlucosePercentage`: function that computes the percentage of missing values in the given glucose trace;
    - `numberDaysOfObservation(data)` : function that computes the number of days of observation of the given glucose trace.